wolfganghuse/KarbonObjectsBootcamp/KarbonObjectBootcamp/KarbonObjectBootcamp.rst

 -  Select Managed-Network for both Object Infra Network and Objects Public Network.
 Enter the Objects Infra IPs and Object Public IPs with the information provided in Ressources lab document.

-.. role:: red

-**Do not click on create, and click cancel, as an object store has already been created for you.**

 .. hint::